 The Group (Vossloh AG) is operating according to three strategic principles:

-While the Company uses sales and EBIT or EBIT margin as key performance indicators for its short-term business analysis, the long-term management of business units is based on value added.
-Generally, there are two ways of increasing value added: increasing EBIT and optimizing capital employed.
-Both variables are also major drivers of return on capital employed (ROCE).
+While sales revenues, EBIT and EBIT margin are used as key performance indicators for short-term planning, the long-term management of the business units is focused on value added.
+There are two ways of increasing value added: increasing EBIT and optimizing capital employed.
+Both variables are also major drivers of ROCE.
 Vossloh seeks to improve the parameters it can influence to optimize this performance indicator.

 As a result, the Company additionally focuses on working capital, working capital intensity and free cash flow.

 To the management of Vossloh AG, the monthly financial reporting represents a central element for the ongoing analysis and control of the main Group companies, divisions, business units and the Group itself.
 To this end, the financial statements and key performance indicators prepared by the consolidated Group companies are consolidated and analyzed in the same way as the monthly annual forecast.
 Deviations

 are investigated in relation to their effects on the financial targets.
 The monthly and quarterly annual projections are supplemented by a risk report to identify potential reductions and increases in assets.

 The effectiveness of measures aimed at ensuring targets are reached is continuously analyzed.
 The figures of the operating units are intensively discussed by their respective management and the Executive Board.
 The close, personal interaction between the Executive Board of Vossloh AG and the management of the operating units guarantees a rapid flow of information and allows for quick responses.